BragaWill/basic-rails-api/README.md

 - To install gems:
   > $ bundle install
 - To create the bank and do as migrations:
-  > $ rails db:create db:migrate
+  > $ rails db:create db:migrate db:seed
 - To run the project:
   > $ rails s
-- To create a user on the rails console to obtain the access key
-  > $ rails c

 ## Versioning